-At Duke’s Chowder House, we are committed to serving the finest quality, most sustainable seafood available, with a strong focus on 100% Wild Salmon.
+At Duke’s Seafood & Chowder, we are committed to serving the finest quality, most sustainable seafood available, with a strong focus on 100% Wild Salmon.
 One of the major crises facing the Pacific Northwest today is declining salmon populations in the Salish Sea.
 This is why I strongly support Long Live the Kings (LLTK), an organization whose mission it is to fully restore those salmon populations, while at the same time promoting scientific advancement and sustainable fisheries.

 About Long Live the Kings